chanavigail/bt2103/README.md

 <p>
   A report analysing the Default of Credit Card Clients Dataset.
-  We built many models in R to predict which clients would default on their credit card payments.
+  We built models in R to predict which clients would default on their credit card payments and evaluated their performance.
   These models include lm, glm, SVM, classification tree, random forest and neural network.
 </p>

 <p>